tarwn/lessthandot-hugo/blogs/content/posts/2013-02-10-discovering-new-things-for-me.md

   <a href="/wp-content/uploads/blogs/DataMgmt/Denis/Oracle/DatabasesDeTailsChoose.PNG?mtime=1360507043"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/Denis/Oracle/DatabasesDeTailsChoose.PNG?mtime=1360507043" width="247" height="497" /></a>
 </div>

-Now I don&#8217;t care for some of the things that are shown by default, I unchecked some of them and checked others.
+Now I don't care for some of the things that are shown by default, I unchecked some of them and checked others.
 Here is what it looks like now, much better for what I need to see at a glance

 <div class="image_block">
   <a href="/wp-content/uploads/blogs/DataMgmt/Denis/Oracle/DatabasesDeTails2.PNG?mtime=1360507051"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/Denis/Oracle/DatabasesDeTails2.PNG?mtime=1360507051" width="860" height="342" /></a>